1EdTech/openbadges-specification/ob_v3p0/introduction.md

 - <dfn>Skill Claim</dfn>: An [=assertion=] that the learner has the specified [=skill=].

+- <dfn>Validation</dfn>: The process of assuring the verifiable credential or verifiable presentation meets the needs of the verifier and other dependent stakeholders.
+Validating verifiable credentials or verifiable presentations is outside the scope of this specification.

 - <dfn data-lt="VC">Verifiable Credential</dfn> (VC): A tamper-evident credential whose issuer can be cryptographically verified.
 See [[vc-data-model]].

 - <dfn data-lt="VP">Verifiable Presentation</dfn> (VP): A tamper-evident presentation of one or more Verifiable Credentials of which cryptographic verification can be used to determine the trustworthiness of the authorship of the data. [[vc-data-model]]